 … sometimes with some surprising sculptures…

-Traditionally, in the neighbor streets, you used to find some of the best Paris meat restaurants.
+Traditionally, in the neighbouring streets, you used to find some of the best Paris meat restaurants.
 Not much left today.